Walking on a Dream (song): Commercial performance

 The song was in a Honda Civic commercial in the U.S. in 2016, more than seven years after its original release.
 This led the song to finally chart in the country, making it their first Alternative Songs hit there.
 On May 14, 2016, the re-released single reached number one on Billboard's Dance Club Songs chart, seven years after having peaked at number 18 in its first chart run.

+From March 2026, a remix of the song by DJ Jazzy Jones5 is used in a commercial by the retailer Tesco.